-The new management team face new challenges and we will keep the site running for as long as we can.
-We intend to keep the site as a free to use facility but the time has come to follow other projects of a similar genre and give our users the opportunity of making a small donation to assist us to keep the site running for the longer good.
-With that in mind we have set up a Go Fund Me page the purpose of this is to raise enough money to help us cover the running costs for the foreseeable future.
+The management team face new challenges and we will keep the site running for as long as we can.
+We intend to keep the site as a free to use facility but like many other projects of a similar genre we have set up a fund where users have the opportunity of making a small donation to assist us to keep the site running for the longer good.
+With that in mind we have set up a Go Fund Me page the purpose of this is to raise enough money to help us cover the running costs and maintenance for the foreseeable future.
 Please note that this is a voluntary donation and is not a requirement to use this site.
 The site will remain free to anyone who wishes to use the information we provide.

 Our photo galleries can be found all over the website – mainly published on parish pages under the category headings.
 We are currently displaying these galleries via Google Photos.
 Tagging of each photograph means you can see what the image is etc. Sadly there is still no sort in file order facility with Google Photos.
 Admin is constantly requesting Google to add this sort option.